Aaryan-khairnar/keycloak-sso-implementation/05-php-integration.md

 ![0](./images/5/0.png)

-Create the following files:
+- Create the following files:

 1. index.php

 ```bash
     sudo nano /var/www/phpapp/index.php
 ```

-- Acts as the main entry point: This is the first page users see.
+- Acts as the main entry point

-- Checks login status: It checks the PHP session to see if a user is already logged in.
+- It checks the PHP session to see if a user is already logged in.

-- Displays conditional content: If the user is logged in, it shows a welcome message and links to their profile and logout.
-If not, it provides a link to log in with Keycloak.

 ![1](./images/5/1.png)